-[DRAFT] Evidence-Based Study Tips for College Students
+Evidence-Based Study Tips for College Students

-Student working on a laptop and whiteboard
+Students working on a laptop and whiteboard

-The Quick Guide to Studying Effectively in College: How to Hack Your Brain for Better Learning
+A Short Guide to Studying Effectively in College: How to Hack Your Brain for Better Learning

-If you are like many college students, your primary study strategies probably consist of rereading your textbooks, highlighting key passages, and cramming the night before an exam.
-You might feel highly productive during these long study sessions, but the science of learning tells a different story: rereading text and massed practice (cramming) are by far the least productive study strategies.
-These common methods merely boost short-term memory and create an “illusion of knowing” (Bjork and Bjork 1992).
+If you are like many college students, your primary study strategies probably consist of rereading your textbooks or lecture slides, highlighting key passages, and cramming the day before an exam.
+You might feel highly productive during these long study sessions, but the science of learning tells a different story: rereading text and massed practice (cramming) are by far the least productive study strategies(Dunlosky et al. 2013).
+These common methods merely boost short-term retrieval strength (Bjork and Bjork 1992; Benjamin et al. 1998) and create an “illusion of knowing” (Glenberg et al. 1982).
 When you read a text multiple times, the material becomes familiar, and you mistake this perceptual fluency for true mastery of the subject.
 To build deep, durable knowledge, you need to embrace “desirable difficulties”—short-term impediments that make learning feel harder and slower, but ultimately trigger cognitive processes that optimize long-term retention and the transfer of skills (Bjork 1994; Bjork and Bjork 2011).

 Desirable Difficulties: Embrace the Struggle